Gary Kelly (bowls)

 Gary Kelly (born 10 May 1989) is an Australian based Northern Irish international indoor and lawn bowler.
+He reached a career high ranking of world number 4 in August 2024.

 Bowls career

 Outdoors

 He won a bronze medal in the Men's singles at the 2010 Commonwealth Games.
 In 2011 he won the pairs silver medal at the Atlantic Bowls Championships and in 2015 he won the pairs gold medal at the Atlantic Bowls Championships.

 He won a silver medal for a combined Irish team with bowls pairs partner Ian McClure in the pairs at the 2016 World Outdoor Bowls Championship.

-In 2018 he was selected as part of the Northern Ireland team for the 2018 Commonwealth Games on the Gold Coast in Queensland and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2018, he was selected as part of the Northern Ireland team for the 2018 Commonwealth Games on the Gold Coast in Queensland and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

 In addition to his international successes he also won the 2007 Irish National Bowls Championships singles.

 Kelly moved to Australia after the 2018 Commonwealth Games and won the delayed 2020 Australian triples title with Corey Wedlock and Brendan Aquilina at the Australian National Bowls Championships.
-In 2022, he competed in the men's singles and the men's triples at the 2022 Commonwealth Games.
+In 2022, he competed in the men's singles (winning a silver medal) and the men's triples at the 2022 Commonwealth Games.
+Later in 2022, he won his first title at the Australian Open and also won the singles and triples at the European Bowls Championships.